Here you can find basic information about the visa regime between the Republic of Croatia and all other countries/entities.

 13. persons traveling for urgent business reasons, or who have other economic interest

 Exceptionally, and in accordance with Article 5 Para 4 of the Decision on temporary ban and restrictin of crossing the border crossings of the Republic of Croatia (Official Gazette Nos.
-84/21, 85/21, 90/21, 95/21 and 100/21), persons coming from third countries listed in Annex I to Council Recommendation (EU) 2020/912 may enter Croatia without restrictions as to the purpose of the journey.
+84/21, 85/21, 90/21, 95/21, 100/21 i 106/21), persons coming from third countries listed in Annex I to Council Recommendation (EU) 2020/912 may enter Croatia without restrictions as to the purpose of the journey.
 Therefore, the suspension of receipt of the visa application does not apply to the following categories of persons either:

-14. nationals of Jordan, Qatar and Saudi Arabia residing in the country of their nationality and traveling to Croatia directly from Jordan, Qatar or Saudi Arabia;
+14. nationals of Bahrain, Jordan, Kuwait, Qatar, Rwanda and Saudi Arabia residing in the country of their nationality and traveling to Croatia directly from Bahrain, Jordan, Kuwait, Qatar, Rwanda or Saudi Arabia;

-15. third-country nationals (if they require a visa) who have a valid residence permit in Australia, Bosnia and Herzegovina, Canada, Jordan, the Republic of Korea, Moldova, New Zealand, Qatar, Saudi Arabia, Singapore, Ukraine or Uruguay and who travel to Croatia directly from those countries.
+15. third-country nationals (if they require a visa) who have a valid residence permit in Australia, Bahrain, Canada, Chile, Jordan, the Republic of Korea, Kuwait, New Zealand, Qatar, Rwanda, Saudi Arabia, Singapore, United Arab Emirates, Ukraine or Uruguay and who travel to Croatia directly from those countries.

 NOTE: in the event of a serious deterioration of the epidemiological situation in a particular third country, a temporary complete suspension of visa applications is possible.
 In this case, visa applications are accepted only from: